 We have an adventure playground, bikes and large construction materials to encourage gross motor skills, as well as a sand tray and a water tray for exploration.
-The children spend a lot of time exploring our garden area and mud kitchen and there are also always opportunities and resources to encourage the children's literacy and maths skills through their play outside.
+The children spend a lot of time exploring our garden area, which includes a mud kitchen, flower garden, digging area, minibeast hotel and musical forest, and there are also always opportunities and resources to encourage the children's literacy and maths skills through their play outside.

 At St John’s, we recognise what an important and exciting time it is when your child first starts school.
 Therefore we aim to ensure that your child’s transition to school is as smooth as possible.

 Prior to meeting your child, we will contact their nursery to find out a little about them, and try to visit as many nurseries as possible.
 To support you and your child with starting at school we organise a series of informal induction sessions during the Summer Term (June to July).

 These sessions allow you to meet members of the staff, PTA and pupils and will ensure that your child’s first experiences of school are enjoyable, relaxed and happy.
 During these sessions your child will have the opportunity to visit and play in the reception classes.
 These ‘Stay and Play’ sessions will allow the children to meet each other and begin to make friends.
 These sessions also give you the chance to meet other parents.